puffle/server/README.md

 You may need to edit the configuration file (`config/config.json`) to make Fastify run on any interface.

+## ⚙️ Configuration

+When starting the server, an attempt will be made to automatically load the `config/config.json` file if no file path is explicitly defined in the command (e.g.: `pnpm http config/another-config.json`).
+All keys in the JSON file are optional, if a key is not found, the default value defined in the Config Manager will be used.

+> If you want to use all default values, you can create an empty but **valid** JSON file with the following content: `{}`.
+> You can place that valid JSON on the default `config/config.json` file.

 ## 📝 Changelog

 Read the [commits](../../commits) for a comprehensive list of changes.